angelicads93/export_Slack/README.md

   Notice that this information is precisely what is contained in the `inputs.txt` file when executing the `extract_messages.py` through VScode.
-  The Python script `GUI_tkinter.py` then generates the corresponding text file with the information provided by the user through the visual interface and proceeds to execute the main routine (as coded in `extract_messages.py`).
-The variables of the text file `settings_messages.py` are not prompted to the user of the visual interface, but instead, the values used are their default ones.
-This is the main reason why `inputs.py` and `settings_messages.py` are two different files.
+  The Python script `GUI_tkinter.py` then generates the corresponding text file with the information provided by the user through the visual interface and proceeds to execute the main routine.
+The variables of the text file `settings_messages.txt` are not prompted to the user of the visual interface, but instead, the values used are their default ones.
+This is the main reason why `inputs.txt` and `settings_messages.txt` are two different files.
 In the present version of export_Slack, the visual interface does not support the generation of Excel workbooks with the compilation of the weekly reports or the URLs found in the messages.

   The Python script `GUI_tkinter.py` can be used to generate a standalone executable file suitable for Windows operating system.
   To generate the executable file, first ensure that the virtual environment is activated, then run the following command: